doubledudes/blurry/index.md

 ## What is Blurry?

-Blurry is a Chrome Extension that allows you to _BLUR_ the contents on any webpage before do your things!
-The blur level can be customized and the setting will be saved across all active tabs.
-It also allows you to blur only the piece of content that you don't need it to show.
+Blurry is a Chrome Extension that allows you to _BLUR_ the contents on any webpage before doing your things!
+The blur level can also be customized and the setting will be saved across all active tabs.
+It also allows you to blur only the piece of content that you don't need to show it.

 ### _How would you do when you don't want the blur anymore?_

-💡 Do not worry, it has an option for that, one click and all blurry masks will be removed from the webpage.
+💡 Do not worry, it has the specific option for that, just one click and all blurry masks will be removed from the webpage.

 ### Privacy, Privacy, Privacy _Does Blurry collect/modify the original content?_

-We understand _privacy is important to everyone and we do respect that._ We **DO NOT** collect/modify or do anything on the original content.
+We understand _privacy is important to everyone and we do respect that too._ We **DO NOT** collect/modify or do anything on the original content.
 You can imagine Blurry is like a _blur filter_ on top of the content, which you can choose where to put it on.

 ### _Doesn't it sound simple and make your life easier?_